 The City of Hamilton’s Sewer Use By-Law limits the phosphorus that can be discharged into the sanitary sewer at 10 mg/L. With orthophosphate in the drinking water, some sewer users may be impacted and may need to obtain or amend their Overstrength Discharge Permit.

-Phosphoric acid will initially be added at a concentration of 3 mg/L of PO4 (phosphate).
-It has been estimated that adding up to 3 mg/L of phosphoric acid will increase the concentration of total phosphorus in the raw wastewater by about 0.3 to 0.6 mg/L or 4 percent.
+The concentration of orthophosphate targeted to be at 2.1 milligrams per litre, with operational adjustments possible between 1.8mg/L and 3mg/L. It has been estimated that adding up to 3 mg/L of phosphoric acid will increase the concentration of total phosphorus in the raw wastewater by about 0.3 to 0.6 mg/L or 4 percent.
 When the addition is reduced to the maintenance dose, which may be as low as 1-2 mg/L, the contribution to the wastewater influent will be reduced.

 Production or treatment